 For DBS antennas, and digital fixed wireless antennas or other digital antennas to receive or transmit an acceptable quality signal, the antenna must be installed where it has an unobstructed, direct view of the satellite or other device from which signals are received or to which signals are to be transmitted.
 Unlike analog antennas, digital antennas, even in the presence of sufficient over-the-air signal strength, will at times provide no picture or sound unless they are placed and oriented properly.

 A valid enforceable placement preference should not contain prohibited provisions such as prior approval or require professional installation.
 The placement preference should be reflective of the fact that the rule does not require professional installation for receive only antennas.
 However, when an antenna is professionally installed, the installer often determines the location of the antenna at the time of installation based upon the type of antenna installed and the ability of the antenna to receive an acceptable quality signal.

 Q: Can a restriction limit the number of antennas that may be installed at a particular location?

-The Commission’s rule covers the antennas necessary to receive service.
-Therefore, a local rule may not, for example, allow only one antenna if more than one antenna is necessary to receive the desired service.
+The Commission’s rule covers the antennas necessary to receive or transmit service.
+Therefore, a local rule may not, for example, allow only one antenna if more than one antenna is necessary to receive or transmit the desired service.

 Q: Are all restrictions prohibited?